mkudija/mkudija.github.io/reading/notes/2020-05-12-The Black Swan.md

 - *Il deserto dei tartari* by Dino Buzzati (92)
 - *Essays* by Montaigne (101)
 - *Lost Illusions* by Lucien Chardon (104)
+- *The Hedgehog and the Fox* by Isiah Berlin (153) (be a fox with an open mind)
+- Plutarch, Livy, Suetonius, Diodorus, Siculus, Gibbon, Carlyle, Renan, Michelet (198)

 ### Anecdotes & Life Lessons
 - "You can afford to be compassionate, lax, and courteous if, once in a while, when it is least expected of you, but completely justified, you sue someone, or savage an enemy, just to show that you can walk the walk."
 (7)